 As part of the PIF House Program, the Foundation works with a number of state-based and national Charity Partners who specialise in caring for at-risk young people and making a difference to the serious and persistent of youth homelessness.
 The expertise of our Charity Partners allows them to successfully deliver valuable social outcomes under this program.

-Building projects providing new or refurbished bedrooms
+Other NSW building projects providing new or refurbished bedrooms

 - 14 bedroom house in Lewisham operated by Wesley Mission